-Importance= (\$) = Frequence (Correction cost + Installation cost + Consequential cost)
+Importance= (\$) = Frequence (Correction est + Installation cost + Consequential cost)

-- CONSEQUENCES OF BUGS: The consequences of a bug can be measure in terms of human rather than machine.
+- CONSEQUENCES OF BUCS: The consequences of a bug can be measure in terms of human rather than machine.
 Some consequences of a bug on a scale of one to ten are: - 1.
-Mild: The symptoms of the bug offend us aesthetically (gently); a misspelled output or a misaligned printout. - 2.
+Mild: The symptoms of the bug offend as reschetically (gently); a misspelled output of a misul and printout. - 2.
 Moderate: Outputs are misleading or redundant.
 The bug impacts the system's performance. - 3.
 Annoying: The system's behaviour because of the bug is dehumanizing.
 E.g. Names are truncated orarbitarily modified. - 4.
 Disturbing: It refuses to handle legitimate (authorized / legal) transactions.
 The ATM wont give you money.
 My credit card is declared invalid. - 5.
 Serious: It loses track of its transactions.
 Not just the transaction itself but the fact that the transaction occurred.
-Accountability is lost. - 6.
-Very Serious: The bug causes the system to do the wrong transactions.
+Accountability is lost.

+- 6. Very Serious: The bug causes the system to do the wrong transactions.
 Instead of losing your paycheck, the system credits it to another account or converts deposits to withdrawals. - 7.
 Extreme: The problems aren't limited to a few users or to few transaction types.
 They are frequent and arbitrary instead of sporadic infrequent) or for unusual cases. - 8.
 Intolerable: Long term unrecoverable corruption of the database occurs and the corruption is not easily discovered.
 Serious consideration is given to shutting the system down. - 9.
-Catastrophic: The decision to shut down is taken out of our hands because the system fails. - 10.
-Infectious: What can be worse than a failed system?
-One that corrupt other systems even though it doesnot fall in itself; that erodes the social physical environment; that melts nuclear reactors and starts war.
-SHIHE
+Catastrophic: The registion to Shit down is taken out of our hands because the system fails. - 10.
+Infectious: What can be worse than a fuller system?
+One that corrupt other systems even though it doesnot full in itself ; that erades the social physical environment; that welts nuclear reactors and starts war.